OpenAI CEO sees 'huge' Israeli role in reducing risks from the technology

-JERUSALEM, June 5 (Reuters) - OpenAI Chief Executive Sam Altman predicted on Monday a "huge role" for Israel in reducing risks from artificial intelligence even as the country debates whether and how to regulate the technology behind ChatGPT.
+TEL AVIV, June 5 (Reuters) - OpenAI CEO Sam Altman predicted on Monday a "huge role" for Israel in reducing risks from artificial intelligence and eyed investment opportunities in the country even as it debates whether and how to regulate the technology behind ChatGPT.

 After crisscrossing Europe last month meeting lawmakers and national leaders to discuss the prospects and threats of AI, Altman now plans to travel to Jordan, Qatar, United Arab Emirates, India and South Korea - all this week.

-He is currently in Israel, which a Stanford University study ranks among the top five countries for significant machine learning systems and concentration of AI skills.
+He is currently in Israel, which a Stanford University study has ranked among the top five countries for significant machine learning systems and concentration of AI skills.

 "I have been very heartened as I have been doing this trip around the world, getting to meet world leaders, in seeing the thoughtfulness, the focus, and the urgency on figuring out how we mitigate these very huge risks," Altman said during a meeting with Israeli President Isaac Herzog.